Choosing Soil for Bonsai Trees

 Moler changes colour quite dramatically when wet and this is very helpful to decide when watering is required.

-Moler has a pale orange colour that is less than ideal but when mixed with other products this is of little consequence.
+Moler has a pale orange colour that is less than ideal but the colour fades in time leaving a more natural appearance.
+When mixed with other products this is of little consequence.

 Moler is very cheap and light-weight and should be considered a very valuable component in most bonsai soils.
 It also makes a very good addition to orchid growing soils and is perfect for hydroponics.